The Philadelphia Inquirer: 20th century

 In 1939, Annenberg was charged with income tax evasion.
 Annenberg pleaded guilty before his trial and was sentenced to three years in prison.
 While incarcerated, he fell ill and died from a brain tumor six weeks after his release from prison in June 1942.
 Upon Moses Annenberg's death, his son, Walter Annenberg, took over.

 In 1947, the Record went out of business, and The Philadelphia Inquirer emerged as Philadelphia's only major daily morning newspaper.
 While still trailing behind Philadelphia's largest newspaper, the Evening Bulletin, The Inquirer also continued to operate profitably.

 In 1948, Walter Annenberg expanded the Inquirer Building with a new structure that housed new printing presses for The Inquirer.
 During the 1950s and 1960s, Annenberg acquired Seventeen magazine and TV Guide.

 In 1957, Annenberg bought the Philadelphia Daily News and combined the Daily News' facilities with The Inquirer's.

-In 1958, a 38-day strike in 1958 hurt The Inquirer and, following the strike, so many reporters had accepted buyout offers and left that the newsroom was noticeably empty, leaving many copy clerks with little experience responsible for reporting.
+In 1958, a 38-day strike hurt The Inquirer and, following the strike, so many reporters had accepted buyout offers and left that the newsroom was noticeably empty, leaving many copy clerks with little experience responsible for reporting.

 One of the few star reporters of the 1950s and 1960s was investigative reporter Harry Karafin, who exposed corruption and wrote exclusive stories for The Inquirer, but also extorted money out of individuals and organizations.
 Karafin told sources that he had harmful information on them, and would demand money in exchange for him not making the information public.
-This went on from the late 1950s into the early 1960s before Karafin was exposed in 1967 and was subsequently convicted of extortion a year later, in 1968.
+This went on from the late 1950s into the early 1960s before Karafin was exposed in 1967 and was convicted of extortion in 1968.
 As the newspaper entered the 1970s, circulation and advertising revenue was declining, and the newspaper had become, as Time magazine reported, "uncreative and undistinguished."